raspofabs/magnoliabook/Analogue Input.md

 ## Wiring

-We need to wire up the LED for output, but also the photoresistor for input.
-Like with the button, we're going to ground the input line, but this time for a slightly different reason.
-Voltage across resistors is based on their resistance, and we will use that to make the input pin receive a differing voltage over different brightness reaching the photoresistor.
-First we wire up, then explain.
+We need to wire up the LED for output, and the potentiometer for input.
+Like with the button, we're going to ground the input line, but this time in different way.

-Put the photoresistor in the board and temporarily give the legs names **PH0** and **PH1**.
-Add a 2kOhm resistor to the board.
-Name the resistor legs **R0** and **R1**.
+Put the potentiometer in the board and temporarily give the legs names **PLEFT**, **PMID** and **PRIGHT**.

-* *The resistor value is quite important, make sure it's around the 2000 Ohm range for this wiring up. (your kit has a 2k7Ohm)*
-* **VCC** to **PH0**
+* **PLEFT** to **VCC**
-* **PH1** to **R0**
+* **PRIGHT** to **GND**
-* **PH1** to **A1**
+* **PMID** to **A1**
-* **R1** to **GND**
 * **GND** to LED cathode (neg)
 * **A0** to LED anode (pos)

 ## Running

 Now try the example.
 The LED light should be flashing.
-If you cover the photoresistor, the amount of time the LED is on for per cycle will increase.
+If you turn the knob, the amount of time the LED is on for per cycle will change.
+Move the knob towards the left pin, and the `analogRead` will return a smaller value, around 0, so the light will be on most of the time.
+Turn the knob towards the right pin, and `analogRead` will return a large value, around the maximum of 1023, and the delay will cause the led to blink about once a second.

-## Why ground?
+## Why three wires?

-If we ground with different values of resistor, the photoresistor will become sensitive to different levels of light.
-High value resistances make it less sensitve, allowing for sunlight levels.
-Low value resistances make it more sensitive, meaning you can detect low light level differences.
-This is because the grounding resistance pairs with the photoresistor resistance to create a voltage divider.

 This is how we make inputs work with potentiometers (sliders and knobs, and other variable resistors).
 We ground one side, power the other, then catch a voltage off the middle pin.

-If you have a unpredictable analogue input (such as a photoresistor) you can add a variable resistor to the mix so you can tweak the lower and upper range, effectively giving you a hardware trimming.
-To do this, attach **VCC** to the live end of the variable resistor, and then attach the **R1** to the middle pin of the variable resistor.
-This way you can adjust the resistance opposing the photoresistor to fine tune the sensitivity.
+What's really happening is that the potentiometer is acting as a dynamic pair of resistors, and they are doing a voltage division.
+This means that they are splitting the voltage between them by how much resistance each side of the middle pin has.
+The middle pin acts as a pointer to a continuum of different voltages between the left and right legs.
+When the middle is all the way over one side, that side has very little resistance, so ends up taking up a very small amount of the voltage.
+Meaning the middle has a value very similar to the side it is nearest to.

 ## Take away